muhammadh-s/api-flask/README.md

 or visit : <https://todo-flask-restful-api.herokuapp.com>

-_WARNING: Data in the API for tasks resides in memory not database, hence the newly saved tasks gets removed when the Heroku Dyno sleeps.
+_WARNING: Data for tasks resides in memory not database, hence the newly saved tasks gets removed when the Heroku Dyno sleeps.
 Feel free to use endpoints for practice or experimentation._

 ### Endpoint: